 Our curriculum revolves around the Jewish holidays and Shabbat.
 Secular studies are combined with a rich Judaic curriculum.
 Readiness skills, social skills, music, art, and language are integrated with Jewish holidays and Bible stories.

 Shabbat – We prepare for Shabbat every Friday.
 The candles are lit and the Kiddush is recited.
 All of the children participate in saying the appropriate blessings.
-Each Friday, the children join with Rabbi Liben and Cantor Ken to participate in Shababa Metrowest.
-Rabbi Liben and Cantor Ken lead us in appropriate blessings, songs, and stories.
+Each Friday, the children join with Rav Hazzan Ken Richmond and Rabbi Raysh Weiss to participate in Shababa Metrowest.
+Rav Hazzan Richmond and Rabbi Weiss lead us in appropriate blessings, songs, and stories.
 We may even participate in Israeli dancing.
 It is a warm, special time for all.
 Guests are always welcome.

 Jewish Holidays – Each holiday is observed with appropriate songs, stories, arts and crafts and food.
 The children study the historical significance of the holiday as well as any bible heroes